 - Tankless water heaters are small enough to be installed under cabinets, in closets, on walls or even outdoors, with the use of an anti-freeze kit.

 - Tankless water heaters are more efficient and don’t experience standby heat loss.
+This can be especially cost effective if you travel a lot.

 - Some tankless water heater units come with a federal tax rebate.
 You can get up to $300 off installation!